JoshCoriunder/Blog/posts/2015-05-26-The services that help us be who we are.md

 Frontify is an online tool to manage your brand book, no more need to create a document that holds all the rules and on the other hand to manage folders that hold all the assests and fonts.

-Frontify allows you to create color schemes and upload all of your icons and logos to one centrelized location for the team to access and download the icons or assests they need.
+Frontify allows you to create color schemes and upload all of your icons and logos to one centralized location for the team to access and download the icons or assets they need.

 We keep saying that keeping on brand is important - Frontify helps you that with ease.